-Sansevieria boncel is a low-maintenance and compact plant that is a favorite for home or office decor.
+Sansevieria boncel of the Asparagaceae family is a low-maintenance and compact plant that is a favorite for home or office decor.
 If you wish to grow this hassle-free and attractive plant then this is the guide that you should be reading right now.

-Our experts list out the easy care procedures, tips and techniques to propagate and grow the plant right in your home or garden.
+Our experts list out the easy care procedures, tips and techniques to propagate and grow this Dracaena genus plant right in your home or garden.
 Read on to get all the exciting information and some quick-fix solutions to tackle some challenges, all in one place.

 - Sansevieria Boncel Care

 - Soil Requirements

 - Temperature Requirements

 - Fertilizing Requirements

 Sansevieria cylindrica boncel starfish or the boncel snake plant, as it is also called, is succulent and thus requires moderate levels of water, low to medium amounts of light, a porous and well-draining soil.

 It is relatively easy to grow and all you need to do is pay heed to a few essential care aspects.
 In this section below we list out each of these so that you can grow a healthy and happy plant, so wait no longer and just read on.